About us

 - Ensure that the voice of stroke survivors and carers is heard in the discussions about policy and stroke resources at both EU and national level.

-What are the benefits of joining us?
+What are the benefits of being a member?

 - Opportunities to present at members meetings.